ViktorGyorgy/DrawTogether/Readme.md

 - For real time communication used Socket.io, a WebSocket library with event driven design.
 - For real time update used React, and to modularize the game states created a single-page application with the help of React Router (also didn't have to reopen the WebSocket connection at every page reload).
 - For the drawing pad reused a simple HTML project that I did a year earlier.
+- Beacuse the drawings weren't noticeable on the resulting images, the entities were cut out from the original image.

 # What I would do different if had to create now
 - Would use hot reload instead of live reload, so that the states are not lost, and it is easier to test and design the webpage of it.